Recent progress on disorder-induced topological phases: Disorder-induced many-body topological phases

 The main results are summarized in the phase diagram in the $W$–$U$ parameter space, as shown in Fig.~\ref{fig14}(b).
 The background color denotes the value of the gap $\Delta_g=E_1-E_0$ between the ground and first excited states with energies $E_{0,1}$ under PBCs.
 The ordered and disordered phases are identified via the fidelity $\mathcal{F}$.
 The topological properties are characterized by the quantized Berry phase $\gamma$ and the corresponding ground state degeneracy $g$ under OBCs.
 For small $W$ and $U$, the system hosts a trivial band insulator with long-range order.
 By increasing $U$ ($W$) up to the topological phase transition point $U_c\approx 1.14$ ($W_{c}\approx 2.8$) in the clean limit $W=0$ (noninteracting limit $U=0$), the ground state becomes an ordered topological Mott insulator (TMI) \cite{Raghu2008a,Pesin2010a,YZhang2009a,Yoshida2014a,Herbut2014a,YLChen2020a} (disordered TAI).
 For intermediate values of $U$ and $W$, a disordered correlated topological insulator (DCTI) emerges, which can be driven from the trivial band insulator by increasing $W$ for $U \lesssim 1.14$.
 For strong disorder, both of the DCTI and TAI become a disordered trivial phase.
 One can see that the bulk gap closing and reopening in the first and second phase boundaries in the phase diagram, respectively.
-Thus, the TAI and TMI are adiabatically connected via the DCTI without gap closing, which can be viewed as an intermediate phase and provides a unified description of disorder and interaction induced topological phases.
+Thus, the TAI and TMI are adiabatically connected via the DCTI without gap closure.
+This intermediate phase provides a unified description for both disorder- and interaction-induced topological phases.
 Moreover, the DCTI behaves as a disordered TMI when $U\gtrsim1.14$ and a correlated TAI in the other region, which generalizes the concept of TAIs to the many-body interaction regime.
 In the phase diagram, the first phase boundary between the trivial band insulator and topological phases are extracted from the Berry phase and other complementary quantities, which agree well with the following analysis.

 By combining the mean-field and SCBA techniques, a unified framework has been developed to identify topological phase transition driven by interaction and disorder \cite{GQZhang2021a}.
 Under the Hartree-Fock approximation, the density–density interaction term in Hamiltonian (\ref{TAMI-Ham}) is linearized as $n_{j,\sigma} n_{j+1,\sigma}\approx\left\langle n_{j,\sigma}\right\rangle n_{j+1,\sigma}+\left\langle n_{j+1,\sigma}\right\rangle n_{j,\sigma}-\langle n_{j,\sigma}\rangle\left\langle n_{j+1,\sigma}\right\rangle$.
 In the band insulator regime, it can be further simplified to $\sum_j n_{j,\sigma}n_{j+1,\sigma}\approx\rho_s\sum_j(n_{j,\uparrow}-n_{j,\downarrow})$ up to a constant, where $\rho_s$ denotes the spin density difference.
 Thus, the interaction effectively renormalizes the Zeeman term.
 By numerical evaluation of $\rho_s$, the renormalized Zeeman strength is $\tilde{m}_z \approx m_z - U/1.14$.
 The disorder effect can be incorporated from the self-energy term $\Sigma(W)$ based on the SCBA method.
 In this model, the term $\Sigma(W)$ obeys the self-consistent equation